grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 This critical error occurs when the rate of received samples per second is exceeded in an ingester.

-The ingester implements a rate limit on the samples per second that can be ingested, and it's used to protect an ingester from overloading in case of an high traffic.
+The ingester implements a rate limit on the samples per second that can be ingested, and it's used to protect an ingester from overloading in case of high traffic.
 The limit is a per-instance limit and it's applied on all samples received, across all tenants, in each ingester.

 How to **fix**: